-Annual Installments.
-Payments can be made in equal annual or quarterly installments, paid until your death or the death of your last named beneficiary, whichever is later.

-- Fixed Annuities.
+- Annual Installments.
+Payments can be made in equal annual or quarterly installments, paid until your death or the death of your last named beneficiary, whichever is later. - Fixed Annuities.
 Payments can be made in the form of a Joint and Survivor annuity with your spouse or other beneficiary receiving a reduced benefit after your death. - Other Optional Forms of Payment.
 You may select another optional form of payment.
 Section 828 of the Pension Protection Act of 2006 amended the Internal Revenue Code to eliminate the 10% penalty tax on early distributions to a qualified public safety employee from a governmental defined benefit plan if the employee separates from service after attainment of age 50.

 If you die before your DROP account begins distribution, your DROP account will be paid to your beneficiary in the form of payment he or she chooses.
+If you have begun distributions prior to your death, the account is paid to the beneficiary in a lump sum payment or may be rolled over to another eligible retirement plan as directed by the beneficiary.